 Knowing your rights

-If an arrest occurs, there is no law requiring the police to inform you of your rights, however they will inform you of your right to legal assistance if you need a lawyer.
+If an arrest occurs, there is no law requiring the police to inform you of your rights, however, they will inform you of your right to legal assistance if you need a lawyer.
 You have the right to remain silent until a lawyer can advise you to answer.
 You also have the right to be informed of the accusations against you in a language you can understand.
-Courts pay attention to whether officers respect this during your initial arrest, and whether or not you were voluntarily informed of any specific rights or now – because in the European Union there is a right to information law unrecognised by Luxembourg.
+Courts pay attention to whether officers respect this during your initial arrest, and whether or not you were voluntarily informed of any specific rights or now – because in the European Union, there is a right to information law unrecognized by Luxembourg.